 Some people are more prone than others to dry skin on the face.
-Gentle treatments and home remedies can relieve dry facial skin and prevent it from coming back.
+Moisturizing, exfoliating, and other home remedies can often get rid of dry skin on the face.

 In most cases, people can get rid of dry skin using home remedies and over-the-counter (OTC) treatments.

 In this article, we look at why some people experience dry skin on their faces and discuss treatments and home remedies.